site2site/site2site.github.io/programs/pin_UPS/scenario.md

 ##Description

-This app changes a space of the office into a pin-up condusive space, using the printer as an intigator.
+This app changes a space of the office into a pin-up condusive space, using the printer as an instigator.

 ##Scenario